andreafalletti/hyprland-/Installation.md

 Any and all NVIDIA issues will be marked as NVIDIA issues and I will NOT solve them, as I don't own an NVIDIA card.

-If, in the future, anyone will want to contribute to get NVIDIA to work well, I'll update this message.

-If you want to try nevertheless, try to use the workarounds that work for Sway to run on proprietary NVIDIA.
-It might work.

-Yes, an invisible cursor is an NVIDIA issue that can be fixed with the mentioned above workarounds.
+Hyprland has been reported to work on modern NVIDIA cards pretty well, so if you want to try it out, use a tutorial for `Sway` on NVIDIA (apply the same fixes / envvars to Hyprland), or ask around on the Discord server.

 # Installation